-When you configure Microsoft Exchange Server to send log data to USM Appliance, you can use the Exchange Server NXLog plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Microsoft Exchange Server to send log data to USM Appliance, you can use the Exchange Server NXLog plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 Integrating Microsoft Exchange Server and NXLog